openstax/rescue_from/README.md

                                           { headers: exception.response.headers,
                                             status: exception.response.status,
                                             body: exception.response.body }
+                                        })

 OpenStax::RescueFrom.translate_status_codes({
-  forbidden: "You are not allowed to access this.", :not_found => "We couldn't find what you asked for.", })
+  forbidden: 'You are not allowed to access this.',
+  not_found: 'We couldn't find what you asked for.', })
 #
 # Default:
-#   - internal_server_error: "Sorry, #{OpenStax::RescueFrom.configuration.app_name} had some unexpected trouble with your request."
+#   internal_server_error: "Sorry, #{OpenStax::RescueFrom.configuration.app_name} had some unexpected trouble with your request."
 ```

 ## Override the views